Editorial Policies

 The reviewers allocate time to read the paper several times.
 The first read is used to form an initial impression of the work.
 If major problems are found at this stage, the reviewers may feel comfortable rejecting the paper without further work.
 Otherwise, they will read the paper several more times, taking notes so as to build a detailed point-by-point review.
 The review is then submitted to the journal, with a recommendation to accept, or reject it, or else with a request for revision (usually flagged as either major or minor) before it is reconsidered.

 If accepted, the paper is sent to copy-editing.
-If the article is rejected or sent back to the author for either major or minor revision, the handling editor will include constructive comments from the reviewers to help the author improve the article.
+Suppose the article is rejected or sent back to the author for either major or minor revision.
+In that case, the handling editor will include constructive comments from the reviewers to help the author improve the article.
 The author should make corrections and revise the paper per the reviewers' comments and instructions.

 After revision has been made, the author should resubmit the revised paper to the editor.